artibella/pexels-uniform/README.md

 # Uniform Pexels Integration

-This is an integration to extend the Uniform asset library with Pexels images and videos.
+This is an example integration to extend the Uniform asset library with Pexels images and videos.

+⚠️ **Note:** This is an unofficial community integration, not supported by Uniform.
+It serves as an example for extending Uniform's asset library with third-party providers like Pexels.
+The codebase was primarily AI-generated using [Cursor](https://www.cursor.com/), with manual review and editing.

 ## Core Features